RichCanvas3/gym/documents/siwe-for-agents-mcp-architecture.md

 - LangChain MCP injection
 - MCP authorization and principal enforcement

-## Standardization Notes
+## Standardization Opportunity

-To evolve this into a protocol standards document, the next step is to formalize:
+To move from architecture to standard, the next work should define:

 - canonical bearer token encoding
 - canonical claims serialization